An adaptable software engineer with more than twenty years’ experience

 - Particularly effective under time pressure

-- Six years in software build and release management—designing and implementing automated build systems; persuading a large development team to use source control; specifying and deploying issue-tracking systems; participating in triage decisions to determine content of releases
+- Nine years in software build and release management—designing and implementing automated build and test systems; persuading a large development team to use source control; specifying and deploying issue-tracking systems; participating in triage decisions to determine content of releases

 - Nine years writing and maintaining C programs

 - Two years acting as technical liaison for clients

 Jenkins (3 years); Robot testing framework (2 years)

 Perl (4 years); GNU Make (4 years); Python (3 years); Bash

 Unix, including GNU/Linux; Windows; Mac OSX